-- The finalisation of the Loch Street Station Precinct Structure Plan; - The review of the Local Planning Scheme and policy framework to ensure it reflects the desired outcomes provided by the strategic planning framework and the Loch Street Station Precinct Structure Plan.
+- The review of the Local Planning Scheme and policy framework to ensure it reflects the desired outcomes provided by the strategic planning framework and the Loch Street Station Precinct Structure Plan; - · Incorporate the Loch Street Station Precinct Structure Plan into the new Local Planning Scheme.

-The actions and implementation for the Loch Street Station Precinct Planning Area are further outlined in Table 11.
+The actions and implementation for the Loch Street Station Precinct Planning Area are further outlined in Table 12.